Wednesday, 8 July 2009

 Tuesday, 14 August 2007

-A Commentary by Karin Hilpisch on Gary Francione's Blog Entry entitled "A Comment on Violence."
+A Commentary on Gary Francione's Blog Entry entitled "A Comment on Violence", by Karin Hilpisch

 Gary Francione: "Violence treats others as means to ends rather than as ends in themselves.
 When we engage in violence against others -- whether they are human or nonhuman -- we ignore their inherent value.
 We treat them only as things that have no value except that which we decide to give them.
 This is what leads people to engage in crimes of violence against people of color, women, and gays and lesbians."